 - If you ever receive a ransomware request or a phishing email do not respond as all this does is confirm that you exist.

 - Another is to make sure you download updates to macOS as soon as they become available as they usually include security patches.
 In fact you can set up your Mac to automatically download such updates.
 Turn on Automatic Updates in System Preferences > Software Update and click beside Automatically keep my Mac up to date.

 - Finally, consider using a dedicated security software package.
 You’ll find our pick of the current offerings in best Mac antivirus.
 Right now our top choices are Intego Mac Internet Security X9, but we also like McAfee Total Protection 2021, and Norton 360 Deluxe.

 - You should also consider using a password manager, as this will allow you to have multiple, complicated login details across all your accounts without having to remember them.
 Here our recommendations are LastPass, 1Password, and NordPass.

 Feeling more secure now?
-Learn even more by reading the helpful tips in best Mac security settings.
+Learn even more by reading the helpful tips in How to keep your Mac secure.